Ayodhya case: Muslim group prefers out-of-court settlement, says land should be gifted to Centre

 The former Army general said that the Sunni Central Wakf Board also supported the group’s opinion on the case.
 Shah said the decision of the Indian Muslims for Peace would be forwarded to the Wakf Board and then sent to the Supreme Court.

-Shah said the group had been pushing for an out-of-court settlement on the matter for a year-and-a-half and that this was their last effort.
+Shah said the group had been pushing for an out-of-court settlement on the matter for a year-and-a-half and that this was their last effort to do so.
 He said if the case was resolved amicably, it would be good for the country.

 The Ayodhya dispute has been going on for several decades, with both Hindu and Muslim groups claiming their right to the land.
 The Babri Masjid stood there before it was demolished in 1992 by Hindutva activists.
 A five-judge Constitution bench of the Supreme Court, headed by Chief Justice of India Ranjan, has been daily hearing cases since August.
 Last week, the top court said it would complete arguments by October 17.